Day 1: Bangkok, Thailand

 This afternoon, visit the Temple of Literature, Vietnam’s first university, founded in 1070 by Emperor Ly Thanh Tong.
 The Temple of Literature is dedicated to Confucius (Khong Tu) and honors Vietnam’s finest scholars and men of literary accomplishment.
 Experience the former Hoa Lo Prison, known as the ‘Hanoi Hilton’ by US prisoners of war (POWs) during the American War.
 Most exhibits relate to the prison’s use up to the mid-1950s, focusing on the Vietnamese struggle for independence from France.
 There are also displays focusing on the American pilots who were incarcerated there during the war, include Pete Peterson (the first US ambassador to a unified Vietnam in 1995), and Senator John McCain (the Republican nominee for the US presidency in 2008).
 This is often a powerful experience for many who visit here.

 Travel on to the Old Quarter to explore on foot the district of 36 Corporations, a maze of streets composing the old town center of the capital, bringing together several traditional crafts such as making and selling votive papers and bamboo products.
-Enjoy the street foods with Mr. Vu The Long, who is a gastronomy expert and the secretary of Vietnam Gastronomy Culture Club.
-Mr. Long will introduce Vietnamese gastronomy and, depending on interest, you are able to sample the best street foods under his expertise guidance.
+Enjoy the street foods with a specialist guide who introduces you to Vietnamese gastronomy and, depending on interest, you are able to sample the best street foods.
 Return to your hotel.
 Sofitel Legend Metropole Hanoi – Premium Room (B,L)

 Day 26: Hanoi / Halong Bay